A Historic Church In Plain Sight.

 Garrett County, Maryland, was officially established in 1872, with the town of Oakland elected to serve as its seat of government.
 An African Methodist Episcopal (A.M.E.)
 Church existed within Oakland from the late Nineteenth Century through the early Twentieth Century.

 The Bethel A.M.E.
-Church is undergoing a restoration and relocation to Mountain Lake Park.
-Renamed Bethel Center, a mission to restore Garrett County's first African-American church, will highlight the stories and contributions of its people, and will feature exhibitions, programs, and events to inspire all people to embrace the future with kindness, compassion, and equality in our communities.
+Church is undergoing a restoration after being relocated to Mountain Lake Park.
+Renamed Bethel Center, a mission to restore Garrett County's first African American church, will highlight the stories and contributions of its people and will feature exhibitions, programs, and events to inspire all people to embrace the future with kindness, compassion, and equality in our communities.

-African-American culture in Garrett County was largely limited to service workers with the B&O Railroad, resort hotels, and boarding homes during the height of vacation rail travel in the late 19th century and early 20th century.
-U.S. Census records show some African-American residents were also business owners and farmers.
-Following two World Wars, The Great Depression, and the collapse of railroad resort travel, most if not all of the African-Americans fled the area.
-Racist attitudes toward Blacks and “sundown laws” also contributed to the exodus.
+African American culture in Garrett County was largely limited to service workers with the B&O Railroad, resort hotels, and boarding homes during the height of vacation rail travel in the late 19th century and early 20th century.
+U.S. Census records show some African American residents were also influential business owners and farmers.
+Following two World Wars, The Great Depression, and the collapse of railroad resort travel, most if not all of the African Americans fled the area in search of new employment.
 Until now, this aspect of Garrett County’s history has been overlooked or forgotten.
-Many lifetime residents are unaware there was an African-American community at one time that attended a cherished place of worship.
-The Amish family who saved the church 100 years ago may have underestimated the historical significance of the structure at the time but their descendants are well-aware and anxious for it to be celebrated.
+Many lifetime residents are unaware there was an African American community at one time that attended a cherished place of worship.
+The Amish family who saved the church nearly 100 years ago may have underestimated the historical significance of the structure at the time, but their descendants became well aware and anxious for it to be celebrated.

 A Sanctuary In Oakland.

-A hand-drawn map in the possession of the Garrett County Historical Society, and dated 1906, identifies a "primitively made colored church."
-It was considered a simple but sound structure constructed with basic and available materials and tools, and perched over the town on the corner of Fifth and High Streets.
+A hand-drawn map by an Oakland resident, dated 1896, is in the possession of the Garrett County Historical Society and identified a "primitively made colored church."
+It was considered a simple but sound structure constructed with basic tools and available materials perched over the town on the corner of Fifth and High Streets.
 A professionally made lithograph of the town from 1906 depicts the structure standing alone on the corner lot.
 The Historic Oakland Cemetery, where many of the congregation are buried, was located across High Street.

 Simon Swartzentruber purchased the A.M.E Church and relocated it to his farm in Pleasant Valley to be used as a blacksmith and wheelwright shop.

-Pictured is a descendant, Samuel Yoder, who kept the shop going until May 23, 2022, when he made his final wheel on the forge.
+Pictured below is his son-in-law, Samuel Yoder, who kept the shop going until May 23, 2022, when he made his final wheel on the forge.

 After Nearly 100 Years.